StackToolbox/aws-sam-webpack-plugin/README.md

   // Target node
   target: "node",

-  // Includes the aws-sdk only for development.
-The node10.x docker image
+  // AWS recommends always including the aws-sdk in your Lambda package but excluding can significantly reduce
-  // used by SAM CLI Local doens't include it but it's included in the actual
+  // the size of your deployment package.
+If you want to always include it then comment out this line.
+It has
-  // Lambda runtime.
+  // been included conditionally because the node10.x docker image used by SAM local doesn't include it.
   externals: process.env.NODE_ENV === "development" ? [] : ["aws-sdk"],

   // Set the webpack mode